persalys/persalys/python/doc/examples/examples.rst

 Click on **Finish** button.
 A new item with a default name appears in the study tree and a results window is created.

+.. _exmonteCarloReliabilityResult:

 6-2-2 Results
 *************

-The results window must contain the following table:
+The result window contains the following table:

 .. image:: FailureProbabilityTable.png
     :align: center